 How it Works

 A New England Solar Hot Water (SHW) or ‘New England Drain Back’ appliance provides environmentally friendly heat for household hot water.
 Although the hot water systems initially costs more than conventional water heaters, the fuel it uses-sunshine-is free.

 The main components are: the solar collectors, the storage tank, pump and controller package, and an insulated line set that runs between the collectors and the storage tank.
 In most cases, your existing hot water heater will serve as back-up for when there is no sun or very high household demand.
-If your old hot water heater is in need of replacement anyway, then the New England Drain BAck solar hot water system can both store the hot water from your solar collectors as well as heat the back-up hot water with it’s own electrical immersion element.
+If your old hot water heater is in need of replacement anyway, then the New England Drain BAck solar hot water systems can both store the hot water from your solar collectors as well as heat the back-up hot water with its own electrical immersion element.

 Bright sunshine is not necessary for your system to work.
 On cloudy days and in hazy conditions there is usually sufficient solar energy for the system to provide the required amount of heat.
 Moreover, our Kingspan collectors have very high ‘cloudy day’ ratings and work extremely well in New England and will still provide hot water on the coldest winter day.
 On the flip side on the hottest of days you don’t want your air conditioning unit to pack up – if this is the case you’ll want to look into air conditioning repair Vancouver or other local companies to you.